WGAR-FM

 WGAR-FM (99.5 FM) is a commercial radio station licensed to Cleveland, Ohio, United States, featuring a country music format.
 Owned by iHeartMedia, the station serves Greater Cleveland and surrounding Northeast Ohio as the local affiliate for The Bobby Bones Show.
 WGAR-FM's studios are located at the Six Six Eight Building in downtown Cleveland's Gateway District, and the station's transmitter is in nearby Parma.
-Along with a standard analog transmission, WGAR-FM broadcasts over one HD Radio channel and is available online via iHeartRadio.
+Along with a standard analog transmission, WGAR-FM broadcasts over two HD Radio channels and is available online via iHeartRadio.

 Signing on in 1952 as the FM extension of WGAR, WGAR-FM mostly operated in obscurity until 1970, when owner Nationwide Communications instituted a progressive rock format as WNCR.
 Airstaff turnover, conflicts with management and increased competition from other rock stations led to a format change to Top 40 in 1973, country in 1974 and again to easy listening as WKSW in 1975.
 Returning to country in 1980, WKSW became WGAR-FM in 1984 in tandem with WGAR, with the AM simulcasting the FM from 1986 to 1990.
 WGAR-FM has remained in the format ever since, even with multiple ownership, management and airstaff changes.
 Since 1999, iHeartMedia (known as Clear Channel Communications until 2014) has owned WGAR-FM as part of their Greater Cleveland cluster.

 History

 WGAR-FM (1952–1970)

-The Hotel Statler in downtown Cleveland was the first studio home for WGAR, and by proxy, WGAR-FM.